 But we strongly encourage those with a legitimate disability who are denied to not give up.
-You have the law on your side, and an experience Social Security disability lawyer can help you figure out what will help make your claim stronger.
+You have the law on your side, and an experienced Social Security disability lawyer can help you figure out what will help make your claim stronger.

 How do I know if I’m eligible for Social Security Benefits?

 There are a set of criteria the Social Security Administration (SSA) uses to evaluate each SSD benefits claim.
-They will look factors like:
+They will look at factors like:

 - Whether or not you worked long enough to qualify for the benefits— such as if you earned enough “work credits” and if you worked recently.
 To qualify, you must have earned at least 20 work credits within the past 10 years.